 The first option is to take a train and bus, or boat, to Vitznau which takes about an hour.
 Services operate year round.
 You can then board the Vitznau-Rigi-Bahn rack railway to Rigi Kulm (via Rigi Kaltbad).

-The second option is to get to Arth-Goldau which can be reached by train in around 35 minutes from Lucerne.
+The third option is to get to Arth-Goldau which can be reached by train in around 35 minutes from Lucerne.
 From there the Arth-Rigi-Bahn rack railway transports passengers to Krabel where they join a cable car to travel on to Rigi Kulm.

 The Weggis cableway is closed for a short period in November and then again in March/April.
 Click here for closure dates.

 Mt Rigi ticket prices depend on the route you choose to travel.
 To save time queuing for tickets at the station, you can buy your train tickets here.